MinchinWeb/docker-pypi/Readme.md

 - by default, you need to have a user account (and then provider the username and password when you run `pip`); if you want, you can adjust the settings to allow anonymous downloads.
+- the favicon will return a 404 error